davidasiegel/Nate_Silver_Presidential_Elections/README.md

 ## Combining Data From All Candidates Gives Me Similar Results

 I don't know what else to say about this, I was planning to leave it out because their results are highly correlated but I figured I'd throw it in at the end.
+The bias in the win rate vs predicted rate graph appears to be lower because Clinton's bias points in the opposite direction and the two appear to cancel.
+This is misleading, but it's also not really a problem.

 ## Concluding Thoughts